What Is Methadone Withdrawal?

 Methadone detox is safest and most efficient when completed in a drug treatment facility or hospital.

-Methadone users should always detox under the supervision of a doctor to prevent withdrawal symptoms from becoming life-threatening.
+Methadone users should always detox under the supervision of a doctor to ensure the patient completes detox safely and comfortably and improves their chances of a successful recovery.

 Treatment for Methadone Addiction

 Drug treatment centers utilize the expertise of physicians and therapists to develop a personalized treatment plan for each patient.
-An inpatient treatment program will give moderate to severe methadone addicts their best chance at a successful recovery.
-Outpatient treatment is also an option for those with mild methadone addictions.
+In almost all cases, an inpatient treatment program will give moderate to severe methadone addicts their best chance at a successful recovery.
+Inpatient programs, also sometimes referred to as residential, provide the patient with around-the-clock medical treatment, a variety of therapy programs, and valuable life skills training.
+Although each specific treatment program varies tremendously, there are thousands of options available, meaning there is a good match for every patient.